vincentkusw/Data_Analytics-Technology_Trends/README.md

-# Data Analytics
+# Data Analytics Project on Technology Trends
+This project explored the dynamic landscape of technology, focusing on several areas such as programming languages, web frameworks, and more.
+It seeks to answer the following questions:

+• Which technologies are currently the most popular, and how has their popularity changed?

+• What are the underlying implications?

+Data was collected through API and webscraping from Github and Stack Overflow.
+It was then analyzed by creating visualizations and data frames.

+## Findings and Reports
-DashBoard_2.pdf: Dashboard of technology trends
+- DashBoard_2.pdf: Dashboard of technology trends (Cognos Analytics link: https://tinyurl.com/DashboardTechnologyTrends)

-link to access the dashboard in Cognos Analytics: https://ap2.ca.analytics.ibm.com/bi/?perspective=dashboard&pathRef=.my_folders%2FDashBoard%255C&action=view&mode=dashboard&subView=model0000018ff7247591_00000000

-Final-capstone-story-template.pdf: Data finding report from technology trends
+- Final-capstone-story-template.pdf: Data finding report from technology trends